rubinlinux/flashforgeair/README.md

   * Figure out why some filenames dont show in the FFCP GUI and do something about it (warn or fix)
   * Add config checking to provide good feedback if uploading is disabled in CONFIG etc

+## Credit

+Most of the code comes from Toshiba's own tutorial on the flashAir site.

+Also uses bootstrap and jquery